FedSecurity: Benchmarking Attacks and Defenses in Federated Learning and Federated LLMs: Implementation of Defenses

-To implement a self-designed defense mechanism, users should first determine the stages to inject the defense functions (\textit{i}.\textit{e}., before/on/after-aggregation), add a class for the new defense at \textsf{fedml/core/security/defense}, and implement the corresponding defense functions using the aforementioned APIs, \textit{i}.\textit{e}., \textsf{defend\_before\_aggregation(*)}, \textsf{defend\_on\_aggregation(*)}, and \textsf{defend\_after\_aggregation(*)}, to inject functions at appropriate stages of FL.
+To implement a self-designed defense mechanism, users should first determine the stages to inject the defense functions (\textit{i}.\textit{e}., before/on/after-aggregation), add a class for the new defense and implement the corresponding defense functions using the aforementioned APIs, \textit{i}.\textit{e}., $\mathit{defend}\_\mathit{before}\_\mathit{aggregation}(*)$, $\mathit{defend}\_\mathit{on}\_\mathit{aggregation}(*)$, and $\mathit{defend}\_\mathit{after}\_\mathit{aggregation}(*)$, to inject functions at appropriate stages of FL.
 Note that some defenses involve more than one stage; thus, users need to implement all relevant functions.
-Users should add the name of the defense to the enabler functions at \textsf{fedml/core/security/fedml\_defender.py} to activate the injected function at the different stages of FL.
-As an example, we integrate a new defense that detects outlier local models to \textsf{FedMLDefender} in~\cite{buyukates2023proof}.
+Users should add the name of the defense to the enabler functions to activate the injected function at the different stages of FL.
+The approach computes some scores using local models submitted by clients, and uses the scores to identify outlier local models before aggregating the local models.
+As such process only happens before aggregation, we only need to implement $\mathit{defend}\_\mathit{before}\_\mathit{aggregation}(*)$ for the defense class, and include the name of the defense in $\mathit{is}\_\mathit{defense}\_\mathit{after}\_\mathit{aggregation}()$.